 The most visited capital in the world, Paris is home to many historical monuments, as well as a beautiful myriad of museums.
 Visiting Paris also means rediscovering these high places representing the epicenter of French cultural life.
-Lose yourself in the alleys of the Louvre – admiring its prolific collections – vibrate to the rhythm of the exhibitions at the Branly Museum, marvel at the audacity of the masterpieces exhibited at the Center Georges Pompidou…
+Lose yourself in the alleys of the Louvre et vibrate to the rhythm of the exhibitions at the Branly Museum.
+Marvel at the audacity of the masterpieces exhibited at the Center Georges Pompidou...

 The Louvre museum

 Most visited museum in the world - in particular thanks to its famous Mona Lisa – the Louvre is full of masterpieces from all countries.
 Among them, the Victory of Samothrace "Or the" Venus of Milo ".
-The galleries offer extraordinary collections of european paintings from the XNUMXth to the XNUMXth century: Vermeer, whose delicate "Lacemaker" can be admired, Rembrandt and his "Bathsheba", without forgetting his "Emmaus Pilgrims".
-Designed by Ieoh Ming Pei, the Louvre Pyramid was inaugurated in 1989 by President François Mitterrand is the last major achievement.
+The galleries offer extraordinary collections of european paintings from the XIIth to the XIXth century.
+Vermeer, whose delicate "Lacemaker" can be admired, Rembrandt and his "Bathsheba", or even his "Emmaus Pilgrims".
+Designed by Ieoh Ming Pei, the Louvre Pyramid, inaugurated in 1989 by President François Mitterrand, is the last major achievement.

 Louvre Museum, rue de Rivoli, 75001 Paris.
 01 40 20 50 50